I-am-himanshu09/Complaint-Management-System-by-Pythone-/README.md

-# Complaint-Management-System-by-Pythone-
+# Contact-Management-System-by-Pythone-

-A Complaint Management System (CMS) built with Python is a software application designed to handle and resolve customer complaints efficiently.
+A Contact Management System (CMS) is a software application designed to help individuals and organizations manage their contacts efficiently.